MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nf-shobjidl_core-ishellfolder-enumobjects.md

 Type: <b><a href="https://msdn.microsoft.com/b6f139d3-c54c-4350-9d8b-cd534909a488">IEnumIDList</a>**</b>

 The address that receives a pointer to the <a href="https://msdn.microsoft.com/b6f139d3-c54c-4350-9d8b-cd534909a488">IEnumIDList</a> interface of the enumeration object created by this method.
 If an error occurs or no suitable subobjects are found, <i>ppenumIDList</i> is set to <b>NULL</b>.

-#### - hwndOwner [in]

-Type: <b>HWND</b>

-If user input is required to perform the enumeration, this window handle should be used by the enumeration object as the parent window to take user input.
-An example would be a dialog box to ask for a password or prompt the user to insert a CD or floppy disk.
-If <i>hwndOwner</i> is set to <b>NULL</b>, the enumerator should not post any messages, and if user input is required, it should silently fail.

 ## -returns